PriyanSappal/tech264-cicd/README.md

 ## Make your mini pipeline (a job)
 1. Select "new item" in the left hand side
-2. name it (as only tech264 are using these server you can exclude that part)
+2. Name it (as only tech264 are using these server you can exclude that part)
-3. select freestyle
+3. Select freestyle project
 4. Everytime the pipeline runs it saves it as a "build"
-5. we want to keep a max of 5 and discard old builds
+5. We want to keep a max of 5 and discard old builds
-6. scroll down to build steps
+6. Scroll down to build steps
-7. select execute shell
+7. Select **Execute Shell**
-8. add the ```uname -a``` command
+8. Add the ```uname -a``` command
-9. when you're done:
+9. When you're done:
-   1.  go to dashboard
+   1. Go to dashboard
-   2.  click build history and click the number
+   2. Click build history and click the number
-   3.  click the console output and you can see the command you've run and the output
+   3. Click the console output and you can see the command you've run and the output
-10. when the worker node (that runs the jobs) has run the job, the node stays for 10 minutes
+10. When the worker node (that runs the jobs) has run the job, the node stays for 10 minutes

 ## To get jobs to run on after another
-1. go back to dashboard
+1. Go back to dashboard
-2. click the first job you want to run
+2. Click the first job you want to run
-3. go to configure on the left hand side
+3. Go to configure on the left hand side
-4. scroll to the bottom to "post-build actions"
+4. Scroll to the bottom to "post-build actions"
-5. select build other projects
+5. Select build other projects
-6. choose your next project (can add multiple)
+6. Choose your next project (can add multiple)
-7. select trigger only if build is stable
+7. Select trigger only if build is stable
-8. save
+8. Save
-9. click build now
+9. Click build now
-10. in the console output you should be able to see that it has triggered the next build
+10. In the console output you should be able to see that it has triggered the next build
-11. and if you go to the console output of the triggered build, it should say it was started by an upstream project
+11. And if you go to the console output of the triggered build, it should say it was started by an upstream project

 ## Diagram of Jenkins with 3 Jobs